-Note: This procedure applies to all departments and schools within the university except the School of Law.
+Note: Appeal for Academic Dismissal from all departments and schools within the university separate from an university dismissal will follow the procedure listed in the appropriate handbook for that department or school.
 Appeals of academic dismissal in the School of Law are heard by the Law School's Petitions and Retention Committee under the procedures and regulations set forth in the Law School's Student Handbook.
 Decisions of that committee are final, except that the president may review the documentation solely to determine that due process has been followed.